-The purpose of the Marion Military Institute Foundation, Inc. (the Foundation) is to establish endowments and other forms of support to benefit scholarships, capital improvements, public relations, recruitment and the good name of Marion Military Institute.
+The purpose of the Foundation is to establish endowments and other forms of support to benefit scholarships, capital improvements, public relations, recruitment, and the good name of the Institute.

 Financial Statements

 The financial statements of the Foundation are presented in accordance with the provisions of the FASB ASC.
 The FASB ASC requires the Foundation to distinguish between contributions that increase net assets with donor restrictions and net assets without donor restrictions.
 It also requires recognition of contributions, including contributed services meeting certain criteria, at fair values.
 The FASB ASC establishes standards for external financial statements of not-for-profit organizations and requires a statement of financial position, a statement of activities and a statement of cash flows.
 As permitted by GASB Statement No. 34, the Institute has elected not to present a statement of cash flows for the Foundation in the basic financial statements of the Institute's reporting entity.